Corpus Christi Oilfield Accident Lawyers

 At Brunkenhoefer, P.C.
-Injury Attorneys, we know our clients agree that there is no room for negligence in an oilfield.
+Injury Attorney, we know our clients agree that there is no room for negligence in an oilfield.
 One mistake can lead to serious consequences, and workers who act irresponsibly should be held accountable for their lack of caution.
 The same is true for employers.
 Companies have an obligation to keep their employees as safe as is reasonably possible.
 If an employer fails to protect their workers or is negligent when maintaining equipment and giving training, they could be at fault if an accident occurs.
 When you sustain injuries in an oilfield accident, it affects every area of your life.
 Contact a Corpus Christi oilfield accident attorney to start fighting for compensation today.

 Our Oilfield Accident Practice Areas

 There are a number of ways a hardworking employee can be injured on an oilfield.
 The job is active and involves many moving parts, including heavy pieces of machinery.
 Combine those risks with the long hours and the constant possibility of poor weather conditions, and the potential for injuries and fatalities starts to grow.
-Our attorneys handle all types of oilfield accidents, including the following:
+Our attorney handle all types of oilfield accidents, including the following:

 - Malfunctioning machinery or equipment